JakubGrzywala-TomTom/Incident_ranking_function/README.md

 Outcome: float, either with:
 * radius boost score value connected to certain category in input .json file
-* or -100 when distance could not been calculated.
+* or -100 when distance could not been calculated
+<br><br><br>
 ### 3.4.
 Event score
 Output ranges from 1 to 0.
 Different events receive different scores, e.g.:
 * CLOSURES 1
 * ROADWORKS 0.6
 * etc.

+JAM's event score is also affected by value of jam priority.
+E.g. If JAM_UNCONDITIONAL in "event_score" object in input.json has 0.9, and some Jam of this type had "jam_priority"
+"115" equal 0.6 in input.json, then this message's event score will be 0.54.

 Outcome: float, either with:
-* 0 when event type unlisted (or listed with typo) in input .json file
 * score value connected to certain category in input .json file
+* -10 when event type unlisted (or listed with typo) in input .json file
+* -11 when jam priority type unlisted (or listed with typo) in input .json file
 * -100 if getting the event info from .xml was not possible

-In the future score will be enhanced with treating Jams depending on their severity.
+<br><br><br>
 ### 3.5.
 FRC score
 Output ranges from 1 to 0.
 Different FRCs receive different scores, e.g.: